ActuallyTony/PasswordGenerator/README.md

-Generates 2 sets of 20 random passwords, first set is 20 characters and second is 16 characters.
+Generates 2 sets of 20 random passwords
+First set is 20 characters
+Second set is 16 characters